dyladan/component-owners/README.md

 # component-owners

-Automatically assign and add approvers to component owners of lerna monorepos.
+Automatically add component owners as assignees and approvers to pull requests.

+This works very similarly to CODEOWNERS, however with CODEOWNERS all owners must have write access to the repository.
+Many open source projects wish to assign some level of ownership of individual components, but are hesitant to grant write access to those owners.
+This action only requires that component owners be collaborators on the repository or members of the organization, but does NOT require they have write access.

 ## Getting Started